hoodiecrow/ConsTcl/README.md

 ## Input

-The first thing an interpreter must be able to do is to take in the user's code and data input and make it fit to evaluate.
+The first thing an interpreter must be able to do is to take in the user's code and data (_input_) and make it fit to be evaluated.
+This is handled by the `` read `` procedure.

 ### Input and ports

+The main challenge in taking in code and data is to determine from which device the input will come.
+Possible alternatives are the keyboard, an input file, a string buffer, etc. To make input streamlined, the various kinds of devices are abstracted into _ports_.

-The procedure `` read `` represents the interpreter's main input facility. `` read `` and its sub-procedures read from standard input, or--if a port is provided--from the port's channel.
+The procedure `` read `` represents the interpreter's main input facility.

----

-##### Ports

-Ports are an abstraction of the input or output mechanism.
-An input port can be connected to standard input (the keyboard) or a file opened for input or a string input buffer where the complete available input is laid out before reading starts.
-Regardless of what kind of input port it is, one can read characters from it until it runs out and signals end-of-file.
-Likewise, an output port, regardless of whether it's the standard output--the screen--or a file opened for output, will receive characters sent to it.

----

 #### read procedure